SimScaleGmbH/external-building-aerodynamics/README.md

 | WindTunnel | This module should also be seen as an equivalent in the PWC workflow, this time it's equivalent to the **Region of interest** in PWC.
 The region of interest takes the usual parameters of a region of interest and calculates the wind tunnel size position and orientation that can also be used to set up a **Latice Bolzmann Method** simulation directly|
 | SimulationCore | This module contains most of the API-related class methods, since we actually reuse the methods across many different objects in this collection of modules, they will in the future be updated to pull the methods in this module to make the package more maintainable.
 This should be considered an **internal module** unless you wish to develop your own classes |
 | SpectralAnalysis | Spectral analysis contains classes and functions useful for analysing signals produce from probe point result controls.
 Currently this is mainly used for internal testing and validation but can be used to analyse any signal if needed |

+## Contact

+This package is maintained by app-eng@simscale.com